Valeri-afk/ui-framework/docs/ARCHITECTURE.md

 This allows cached pointers to be validated against the current NodeTree.

-16. Hit Testing
+## 16. Hit Testing

-Hit testing is currently implemented by NodeTree.
+Hit testing is currently initiated by NodeTree.

+The current NodeTree::hitTest() implementation checks top-level overlays and roots in reverse order.

+For each candidate, Node::hitTest() is called.

+The current Node::hitTest() implementation performs a bounds check against the node itself and does not recursively traverse PanelNode children.

+Therefore the current hit-testing implementation should NOT be described as a complete recursive subtree hit-test system.

-The process is:
+The current structure is:

 InputManager
       |
       v
 NodeTree::hitTest()
       |
-      +-- topmost overlays
+      +-- reverse overlays
       |
-      +-- topmost roots
+      +-- reverse roots
              |
              v
-hitTestSubtree()

-Child nodes are tested in reverse order so that later children are considered visually above earlier children.

-For an active modal root, hit testing is restricted to that subtree.
+        Node::hitTest()

+Modal input is restricted by passing the active modal root to NodeTree::hitTest().

-Visibility and enabled state are respected.
+Visibility and enabled state are checked by Node::hitTest().

-Overflow::HIDDEN also affects hit testing.

-Input targeting is therefore currently shared between:

-NodeTree
-InputManager
-ModalManager

-rather than isolated in a dedicated hit-test subsystem.
+Recursive child hit-testing and clipping-aware hit-testing are not yet established as a complete current architectural contract.

 17. Focus